microsoft/vstest-docs/RFCs/0001-Test-Platform-Architecture.md

    (`vstest.console`).
 2. **Test Execution Host** is an architecture and framework specific process that actually loads the test container and executes tests.
-3. **Data Collector Host** process hosts the various test execution data listeners.
+3. **Data Collector Host** process hosts various test execution data listeners.
 4. **IDE/Editor** process is used by developer for Edit/Build the application and trigger test runs.